MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-domain-join-profile.md

 > [!div class="checklist"]
 > - **Step 8: Configure and assign domain join profile**

-For an overview of the Windows Autopilot user-driven hybrid Azure AD join workflow, see [Windows Autopilot user-driven hybrid Azure AD join overview](hybrid-azure-ad-join-workflow.md)
+For an overview of the Windows Autopilot for pre-provisioned deployment hybrid Azure AD join workflow, see [Windows Autopilot for pre-provisioned deployment hybrid Azure AD join overview](hybrid-azure-ad-join-workflow.md)

 ## Create and assign a domain join profile